dougpowers/vim-mapper/README.md

 | ci<delimiter\>      | Edit           | Delete text under the carat between two [delimiters](#delimiters) and enter Insert mode                                 |

 > ❔**FAQ** - Where is my favorite vim command?
-> _Vim-Mapper is not intended for extensive text entry and therefore only emulates a subset of vim functionality.
+> _VimMapper is not intended for extensive text entry and therefore only emulates a subset of vim functionality.
 Currently, support for more movements and well as numerical counts, sentence objects, visual mode, and other operations is planned for future releases.
 However, fully emulating vim or even vi is outside the scope of the Vim-Mapper project._

 > ❔**FAQ** - What about text registers?
 > _Text registers are planned for a future release._

 ### ‼ Compatibility Warnings and Missing Features
 * As in vim, `dw` and `cw` are the same operation as `de` and `ce`, respectively.
-* Vim-Mapper currently uses the [unicode-segmentation](https://docs.rs/unicode-segmentation/1.10.1/unicode_segmentation/index.html) crate to determine words and whitespace.
+* VimMapper currently uses the [unicode-segmentation](https://docs.rs/unicode-segmentation/1.10.1/unicode_segmentation/index.html) crate to determine words and whitespace.
 This behavior will differ in some ways to vim's words and WORDS.
-* While it does support Unicode, Vim-Mapper does not support non-LTR languages.
+* While it does support Unicode, VimMapper does not support non-LTR languages.
 Likewise, it does not support some IMEs.

 ### Delimiters
-Vim-Mapper recognizes `"`, `'`, `[` and `]`, `(` and `)`, `<` and `>`, and `{` and `}` as valid delimiters.
+VimMapper recognizes `"`, `'`, `[` and `]`, `(` and `)`, `<` and `>`, and `{` and `}` as valid delimiters.

 ## 📣 Acknowledgements
-Vim-Mapper uses a forked version of the [force-graph-rs](https://github.com/t-mw/force-graph-rs) crate by [@tobmansf](https://twitter.com/tobmansf) to position and manage nodes.
+VimMapper uses a forked version of the [force-graph-rs](https://github.com/t-mw/force-graph-rs) crate by [@tobmansf](https://twitter.com/tobmansf) to position and manage nodes.
 The [vm-force-graph-rs](https://github.com/dougpowers/vim-mapper/tree/main/vm-force-graph-rs) crate is not currently planned to be published on crates.io.

 ## 📧 Contact
 Doug Powers - dougpowers@gmail.com - [LinkedIn](https://www.linkedin.com/in/douglas-powers-537380104)